 Haven`t purchased one, cams like PTZOptics or Newtec – with in-build NDI support – usually start at 1000 EUR.
 I am currently fine with my setting: Jabra Panacast (now Microsoft Teams certified!) and Sony Alpha 6400.

-Adding wireless camera like iPhone or Android
+Adding wireless camera like iPhone or Android for free

 This is crazy easy and free to implement: Just use OBS.Ninja which generates a QR code and URL.
 Then your mobile can be added to your OBS stream (Source: Browser, just add OBS.Ninja custom URL).
 Group Chats or remote screensharing is also very helpful.